 At Newton Tony primary school, we believe there is no greater skill that we can teach a child than how to read fluently and for enjoyment, thus opening a world of endless learning possibilities and academic success.
 We understand that if children have a positive start with early reading and phonics it will have endless benefits across all areas of learning.
 When children learn to read at an early age, they have greater general knowledge, expand their vocabulary, become more fluent readers, develop problem solving skills, grow in self-confidence and flourish with creativity and their imagination.

 We believe that all our children can become fluent readers and writers.
-We teach reading through Little Wandle Letters and Sounds Revised , which is an accredited, systematic and synthetic phonics programme.https://www.littlewandlelettersandsounds.org.uk/
+We teach phonics using Little Wandle Letters and Sounds Revised , which is an accredited, systematic and synthetic phonics programme.https://www.littlewandlelettersandsounds.org.uk/

 Find our full Reception and Year 1 teaching programme overview here to see what your child will learn and when.

-Watch the videos in the link below to help your child say the sounds
+Watch more videos in the link below to help your child say the sounds

 The resources below will help you support your child with saying their sounds and writing their letters.
 There are also some useful videos so you can see how they are taught at school and feel confident about supporting their reading at home.

 How we teach phonics